Effective Strategies for Asynchronous Software Engineering Agents: Main Results

-Commit0 \cite{zhao2024commit0} tests whether agents can implement a Python library from scratch given a repository skeleton and a suite of unit tests.
+\paragraph{Commit0} \citep{zhao2024commit0} tests whether agents can implement a Python library from scratch given a repository skeleton and a suite of unit tests.
 The task is considered successful only if all tests pass, making it a repository-level integration problem rather than a collection of independent code completions.
-We use Commit0-Lite as our primary evaluation set, following the official leaderboard setup.\footnote{\url{https://commit-0.github.io/}}

-In Commit0, the manager receives an instruction and the path to a repository directory that contains executable tests.
-We provide the user instruction in Appendix \ref{app:commit0-prompt}.
-The manager first checks the import statements to identify the file-level dependencies, collects executable test cases from the repository, and examines which files those tests exercise.
-These tests indicate which files are required for specific tests to pass and help the manager understand the expected behavior of the overall implementation task.
-Based on these explorations, the manager can identify which components need to be implemented earlier so that dependent tests can pass.
-When delegating tasks, the manager first considers delegating at the file level..
-However, if a single file contains a large number of unimplemented functions, the manager can further divide the work at the function level, ensuring that the function sets assigned to different engineers do not overlap.

-After assigning the first tasks to multiple engineers, the manager can continue to explore the repository and optimizing the rest of task delegation plan until one engineer completes the current tasks, submits a commit for merge, and is ready for the next task.
+We use Commit0-Lite as our primary evaluation set.
+In Commit0, the manager receives an instruction and a repository path containing executable tests (Appendix \ref{app:commit0-prompt}).
+It first checks import statements for file-level dependencies, collects test cases, and examines which files those tests exercise.
+The manager is instructed to first consider file-level delegation, but if a single file contains many unimplemented functions it can further divide work at the function level.
+After assigning initial tasks to multiple engineers, the manager continues exploring the repository until one engineer completes its tasks, submits a commit for merge, and is ready for the next task.